AdobeDocs/experience-manager-cloud-service.en/help/implementing/developing/headless-journey/model-your-content.md

 Then there are various **Relationships** between the entities.
 For example, usually a school only has one head teacher, and many teachers (and usually the head teacher is also a teacher).

-The process of analyzing and defining this information, together with the relationships between them, is called **Data Modeling**.
+The process of analyzing and defining this information, together with the relationships between them, is called **Content Modeling**.

 ### Basics {#basics}